nimayyazdani/SyncFLSPseudo/README.md

    - "all_FLS_Coords.json" : A JSON file containing all of the starting coordinates for all FLSs at the begining of each keyframe of the animation.
    - "keyframes_Rose_All_VERTICES.json" : A intermediary JSON file that stores the keyframes to be applied to the generated FLSs (represetned as spheres) in the depicted animation.
    - "Sphere_0_global_coordinates.txt" : A text file that contains the coordinates of FLS ID 0 (represented as a sphere object in Blender) during the entire animation as a sanity check.
 6. Next, navigate to the "main.py" file.
-Before running, specify how many FLSs are in the animation.
+Before running, specify how many FLSs are in the animation and the name of the animated object.
 7. Run "main.py".
    This should output three files into the results folder:
    - "calculated_frame_lengths.csv" : A CSV file that contains the travel length that each FLS traveled from one frame to the next during the animation.